Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4652.390689,4668.073271.md

 ### Transcript

-> trees overlapped with psychos doesn't lucrative yeah no I'm gonna fix that at some point cuz overlapping never really looks good this is just kind of a rough
+> trees overlapped with psychos doesn't lucrative yeah no I'm gonna fix that at some point cuz overlapping never really looks good this is just kind of a rough try of like does it work